rishabhgupta18/MQProducer/README.md

 # MQProducer
-Design my own Messaging Queue (similar to Kafka)
+Designed Messaging Queue (similar to Kafka)
 The is MQProducer which accepts -> ProducerConfig to connect to MQServer.
+MultiThreaded environment..

+---- Work In Progress ---